 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
 You have the right to:

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.
 In respect to Hopin, that is the performance of our agreement with you to make the Hopin Services available.
-We are not involved in the processing of your Personal Data during any engagement you enter into with our third party partners.
+We are not involved in the processing of your Personal Data during any engagement you enter into with our third party partners or integration providers.

 Comply with a legal obligation means processing your personal data where it is necessary for compliance with a legal obligation that we are subject to.